Crown land and water use

-Crown land is land (or land covered by water like rivers or lakes) that is owned by the provincial government.
+Land, or land covered by water like rivers or lakes that's owned by the provincial government is called Crown land.
 This type of land is available to the public for many different purposes – from industry to recreation and research.

 Find out more about different Crown land uses and related application processes.